 WCC can help you make your next field trip educational and fun!
 Each field trip is custom made and can take place at the Annett Nature Center or at any of our other county parks.
-Field trips are offered September 1- October 31 and April 15- May 31.
+Field trips are offered September - October and April - May.
 We can also accommodate outdoor winter exploration.

 Half or full day experiences may be planned.
-The typical day will include an opening large group activity followed by several rotations.
+The typical day may include an opening large group activity followed by several rotations.
 Three-four rotations are recommended depending on group size.
-Naturalists will lead one rotation and the others can be lead by teachers or parents.
+Naturalists will lead one or two rotations depending on the group size and the others can be lead by teachers or parents.
 Program outlines and materials will be provided.
 The following are some possible activities.